josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 Although developers strive to avoid it, many visual effects and third-party tools, such as jQuery, require DOM access.
 As a result, you might need to access a component's DOM element.

-To illustrate, here's a minimal version of `HighlightDirective` from the [Attribute Directives](guide/attribute-directives) page.
+To illustrate, here is a minimal version of `HighlightDirective` from the [Attribute Directives](guide/attribute-directives) page.

 <code-example header="src/app/highlight.directive.ts" path="dependency-injection-in-action/src/app/highlight.directive.ts"></code-example>